 “Moz was built on the back of a blog.” – Rand Fishkin

 “If you build a marketing machine first, you are in an enviable position.” – Rnd Fishkin

 “Because we had a large audience – 10,000 marketers a day read the blog when we started our subscription in 2007 – we could iterate, grow, and learn with their help.
 By late 2008, we had a unique product that was pulling in subscribers far beyond just our community of blog readers.
 Without that “marketing first” approach, I’m skeptical if we ever could have gotten a product off the ground.” – Rand Fishkin

 There are many other well-known entrepreneurs who used exactly this strategy ..

 - Joe Pulizzi from CMI (He actually wrote a whole book about this strategy!).

 - Bryan Harris from Videofruit.

 Want me to continue..?

 I think you get the point ..
-There are already a bunch of people out there who used the “Education First.
+There are already a bunch of people out there who used an audience-first strategy, also known as the “Education First.
 Startup Second.” – approach and now run successful companies.

 Let me share with you how I will execute “Education First.
 Startup Second.”.